miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 You think how's that even relevant today?
 You'd be surprised.
 Not everything has (or should have) enough resources in it to run a graphical desktop.
-These things get BusyBox, ToyBox or some other teensy-weensy Unix-like thing shoe-horned into it, plus `vi`.
-Plus of course remote cloud computers.
+These things get the mini-\*nix command-set of BusyBox, ToyBox or some other teensy-weensy Unix-like thing that usually has `vi` in it shoe-horned in.
+Plus of course remote cloud computers that don't always have graphical desktops but where at least `vi` or `vim` is always present (Unix-standard and rarely left off in Linux).

 The skills of using vi/vim, while not exactly the same as the that of using using TTY (tele-type) style terminals, are closely related.
 The whole *"logging